C.I.H. Explained

 PRODUCTS - ANAMORPHIC LENSES & ADAPTORS

 When the LENS is properly aligned, the circles of this pattern should all appear "round" and you will have uniform focus from edge to edge.
-The grid is useful for testing for aberrations such as Chromatic and Grid Distortion caused by the adapters.

 Mark